 An entrepreneur with a Vision

-While working at KPMG I met this really nice guy that worked in KPMG’s IT department helping people like me to have the much needed tools to work with.
+While working at KPMG I met this nice guy named Nicko that worked in KPMG’s IT department.
+Nicko was great at helping people like me to have the much needed tools to work with.

 Yes Nicolas had decided to leave the corporate lifestyle and try to set up his mobile coffee shop.
 A small business in mid-town next to the huge office building we worked in 345 Park Ave. near the Waldorf Astoria.
-Working in New York I became a big fan of Bagels and I remember that I stopped using the internal cafeteria and would walk outside to get bagels, coffee, and to say hi to Nicolas.
+Working in New York I became a big fan of Bagels.
+I remember that I stopped using the internal cafeteria and would brave the cold and walk outside to get bagels, coffee, and to say hi to Nicolas.

-On occasions we would do some bartering I would make him some of my homemade Coquito and Sangria and in other occasions I would have to almost fight Nicolas so he would let me pay with the local currency (dollar).
-For some reason the local currency lost its value when you where one of Nicolas friends (a privilege I am very grateful to have).
-On many occasions I would grab everyone’s order in the office to make sure that Nicolas would at least make a profit out of my visits (he still gave me complimentary coffee and bagels for myself).
+On occasions we would do some bartering I would make him some of my homemade Coquito and Sangria.
+On other occasions I would have to almost fight Nicolas so he would let me pay with the local currency (dollar).
+For some reason the local currency lost its value when you where one of Nicolas friends (a privilege I am grateful to be one).
+To pay him back I would grab everyone’s order in the office.
+It was a way to make sure that Nicolas would at least make a profit on my visits (he still gave me complimentary coffee and bagels for myself).

 Customer Service Rock Star

 Nicolas is the type of person that would know exactly what bagel or pastry you wanted and how many sugars you wanted in your coffee.
-In a place like New York where so many sometimes forget to smile I am sure Nic’s customers got plenty of genuine smiles and good vibes in the process of them getting their morning caffeine fix.
+In a place like New York where so many sometimes forget to smile.
+Nicko’s customers got plenty of genuine smiles and good vibes while they got their morning caffeine fix.